 Ideally, your arm should create a 90-degree angle when you hold the cue stick and are bent over to make your shot.
 In other words, your arm is perpendicular with the cue stick.

-Step #2: Find a comfortable position.
+Step #2: Find a comfortable position

 Bend forward, so you are closer to the pool table.
-You want to find a comfortable position where you can hold the pool stick and make your shot.
+You want to find a comfortable position where you can hold the pool stick properly and make your shot.
 This position will be different for each player.

 Next, your dominant hand should hold the pool cue so your fingers are wrapped around it.
 Your thumb should be pointing downward and not placed on top of the cue stick.

 In addition, you need to discover a comfortable grip.
 You do not want to grip the cue stick so tight it feels like you are strangling the pool stick to death.
-You also do not want a loose grip that is too loose, so when you make a shot the pool cue goes flying out of your hands.
+You also do not want a grip that is too loose so when you make a shot the pool cue goes flying out of your hands.

 Let your fingers have some play as you pull back, so the pool stick has some play.
 Your grip should be somewhat relaxed but not too relaxed.

-Step #3: Make a bridge with your hand on the pool table.
+Step #3: Make a bridge with your hand on the pool table

 The closer you can get your non-dominant hand on the table to the cue ball, the better.
 You gain better control and precision when you make your shot.
 Making a bridge is not difficult.
 The idea is to place your fingers on the table to elevate your hand.